joakimsk/docs/docs/cwebsocket.rst

 A special type of events are user-notifications.
 They are sent to users and the client-app can display them on screen.
 A typical way to do this is to show a icon showing the count of active notifications.
 The user can click to see the list of notifications which indicate systems events, that messages has arrived, etc..

-User notifications carry JSON encoded object with the following fields:
+User notifications carry a JSON-encoded object with the following fields:

 ============ ========= ========================================
-type         string    Notification type from         string    Sender of the event (userid or 'admin') text         string    Content, can be JSON encoded time         date      Timestamp ttl          integer   Time to live (in seconds)
+ type         String    Notification type from         String    Sender of the event (userid or 'admin') text         String    Content, can be JSON encoded time         Date      Timestamp ttl          integer   Time to live (in seconds)
 ============ ========= ========================================

 Notification type can be 'loc', 'check', 'chat', 'mail', 'system', 'error', 'alert' or 'info'